 Eating and drinking is a necessity for all living beings, even during your hazy college days.
 While we all have to adjust our food standards from delicious home-cooked meals to university food, trust me, it could be worse.
 This year Wesleyan is ranked #7 in college food on Niche out of all the colleges in the U.S. so you know it’s going to be good.
 Wes has many options for dining that you can enjoy regardless of your dietary orientation.
-Although we were only ranked #9 for Most Vegan-Friendly Colleges, we still have awesome vegan food and our friends at the Mongolian Grill are always willing to cook up a chicken tortilla topped with cheese if it’s protein that you want.
+We’re even ranked #2 by One Green Planet for Most Vegan-Friendly Colleges.
+There’s a plethora of awesome vegan food and our friends at the Mongolian Grill are always willing to cook up a chicken tortilla topped with cheese if it’s protein that you want.

-This is a part of the Unofficial Orientation Series 2016 to remind you to eat your veggies.
+This is the part of the orientation series where we remind you to eat your veggies.

 Home to the ‘main’ dining hall, the Usdan University Center (whose pronunciation baffles everyone—correctly pronounced yooz-dan and not ooze-dan or uss-dan or uzz-dan) is where you’ll pick up your packages, send your mail, stumble to for food at midnight (see below), and hang out.
 The largest of the three Usdan eateries is the Usdan Marketplace, occupying the entire second floor.
-Here you’ll find what you’d expect in a conventional cafeteria—a rotating menu ‘Classics’ section, pizza, pasta, deli, fried food, grilled food, assorted cereals, a salad bar, a vegan section, a Kosher section, a celiac-friendly section, bread and bagels, Panini grills, a Mongolian grill (stir-fry station during lunch, rotating Philly cheese-steaks, fajitas, fried rice, breakfast sandwiches, sweet and savory crepes, and quesadillas during dinner), ice cream, and a fair variety of drinks.
+Here you’ll find what you’d expect in a conventional cafeteria—a rotating menu ‘Classics’ section, pizza, pasta, deli, fried food, grilled food, assorted cereals, a salad bar, a vegan section, a Kosher section, a celiac-friendly section, bread and bagels, Panini grills, a Mongolian grill (stir-fry station during lunch, rotating quesadillas, fajitas, burgers/sliders, Philly cheese-steaks, breakfast sandwiches, and crepes during dinner), amazing ice cream, and a fair variety of drinks.
 Breakfast includes breakfast sandwiches, the bagel station, a waffle station, fruit, yogurt, and assorted cereals; brunch on the weekends includes two omelet stations, but the line fills up quick so get there early.
 You pay by meal or by points, and it’s an all you can eat buffet.
 (I suggest using meals for lunch and dinner, but points for breakfast.)
 All the Bon Appetit employees are super nice and you’ll probably end up learning a few of their names by the end of the year, nothing like a good Usdan insider connection.

 Price: One meal swipe or 5.5 points (breakfast) 8 points (lunch) or 9.25 points (dinner, brunch).